We are what we repeatedly do. Excellence then, is not an act, but a habit. — Aristotle

 “I'm trying to find myself,” was a common refrain among teenagers when I was growing up.
 It was the best excuse we could muster for avoiding the realties of adulthood.
 But a healthy dose of self-awareness brings into focus the motivations behind the daily decisions we make.
 Self-awareness allows us to understanding what motivates us to spend money, what investments are best for us given our tolerance for risk, and ultimately what will produce contentment in our lives.
 Practicing the daily habit of introspection leads to self-awareness.

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I have not lived. — Henry David Thoreau

 It's what we don't know that we don't know that is most dangerous.
 The habit of life-long learning enables us to improve our careers, investments, and spending, as well as other areas of our lives.
 The older I get, the more I realize that learning is a process, not an event.
 As soon as we think we've got it all figured out, something comes along to remind us just how fragile our understanding can be.
 Make learning a daily goal, and your finances will thank you for it.

 What do these habits teach us?
 In the words of Aristotle, they teach us that who we are and what we have is a result of what we repeatedly do.
 Wealth then, is not the result of an act, but the result of our habits.

 Author: Rob Berger

 Rob Berger is an investor, entrepreneur, blogger, husband, father, and Buckeye fanatic.
-He founded the personal finance site doughroller.net in 2007, retired from the practice of law at the age of 49, sold doughroller.net and retired again in 2018, and now is a Deputy Editor at Forbes, looking forward to his third retirement.
+He founded the personal finance site doughroller.net in 2007, retired from the practice of law at the age of 49, sold doughroller.net and retired again in 2018, and now is a Deputy Editor at Forbes Money Advisor.
+You can reach him at robberger.com.